medpaf/hawk/README.md

 ### Linux

 To install the necessary packages so that the script can run withouth any problems simply run the `setup.sh` script with root privileges.
-Currently, this installation script is only supported on debian-based distros that has the apt package manager.
+Currently, this installation script is only supported on debian-based distros that has the apt package manager (Ubuntu, Kali, Parrot, Debian, PopOS, Mint, etc).
 On most systems, to install medsec simply run the following commands:
 ```
 git clone https://github.com/medpaf/medsec.git
 cd medsec